Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Regardless of the specific heuristic, it's apparent that both of our investor profiles are caught in a dilemmea of reconciling qualitive values with quantitive measures.
 They have plenty of motivation to divest their capital but they lack profitable investment vehicals that can account for a given set of values in a quantifiable manner.

 #### Economic Pathways (How)
 Provisioning divestment options consequentially requires the opening of new markets and a set of market makers that hold a completely different mentality from what we know and have seen before.
-Instead of externalising costs as entrapeneurs have done in the past, the demands upon the new breed of market makers will be to supply products that internalise values instead.
-There's essentially a $5T budget for blue funds capable of facilitating such a transfomation; the question is what kind of products would such a marketplace either need or want?
-This is of course a [[Technology]] question of multiple scales.
+Instead of externalising costs, as entrapeneurs have done in the past, the demands upon the new breed of market makers will be to supply products that instead internalise and account for values.
+This is essentially a $5T market opportunity for blue funds capable of facilitating such a transfomation; the question is what kind of products would such a marketplace either need or want?

-Examining economics in terms of nouns and verbs helps us to distinguish capital from currencies.
+This is of course a [[Technology]] question of multiple scales so lets continue with examining economics.
+Thinking in terms of nouns and verbs helps us to distinguish capital from currencies.
 Currencies (current-seas) are measures of value across time; where as capital arises from a concentrated aggrigiation these flows.

 In that regard